nazaninjh/to-do-app-project/README.md

 // implement CRUD // save data in localStorage
 // Create with submit // give each task a unique id with uuid
 // be able to click on the task, read and edit it, or delete it

+// Add babel

+// add check icons so the user can finish a task